-This article covers where to get music files and content to upload to your Live365 library.
+This article covers where you can obtain music files/content to upload to your Live365 library.

 Live365 does not supply any media except for the advertising.
 You can use any audio material that you own, either physically or digitally.
 You must have purchased a copy of the audio material that you intend to use.
-You cannot use bootleg copies, as per the DMCA agreements.
-There must be only one song per track so that the metadata can be accurately recorded.
+You cannot use bootleg copies, (per the DMCA agreements.)
+There must only be one song within each track you upload, in order to ensure correct metadata.

 - What audio formats does Live365 support?

 - Some of my MP3 files have different bitrates.
 Will they sound louder/softer?

 You can also use audio recordings that you’ve created yourself, whether they are music or just talking.
 There are endless possibilities of content that you can create, but all tracks must be in MP3 or M4A formats if you intend to use them with Live365.